albertony/blushell/README.md

 value 2) which works similar to classical volume up/down buttons.
 Mute can also be controlled using parameter `mute`.

-Note that to control the volume for player groups as a whole, you will have to send the request to the main player device and also include the parameter `tell_slaves` set to value `1`.
-This does not apply to fixed groups, called zone in /SyncStatus response, where any volume change applies to the entire group.
+To control the volume for [player groups](#player-groups), you send the request to the primary player device and can also include the parameter `tell_slaves` set to value `0` or `1` depending if you want to control the volume for the entire group as a whole or not (default is `1` for fixed groups).
+The volume for secondary players in the group can adjusted individually with a separate [/SlaveVolume](#slavevolume) endpoint.

-The current volume in percent (`volume`) and dB (`db`, previously `outlevel`) can be retrieved from the /SyncStatus request as well, and in percent also from the /Status request.
+The current volume in percent (`volume`) and dB (`db`, previously `outlevel`) can be retrieved from the [/SyncStatus](#syncstatus) request as well, and in percent also from the [/Status](#status) request.

 ### /Playlist

 Without parameters the [response](Samples/Playlist.xml) describes the current play queue.
 It is identified by a `name` and `id`, and a list of entries (`song`) with increasing `id` starting from 0.
-The entry ids are referenced in the response from the /Skip and /Prev requests.
+The entry ids are referenced in the response from the [/Skip](#skip) and [/Back](#back) requests.
 The playlist id is also referenced from other requests working on the play queue, and it seems to be an integer that is incremented whenever the playlist is changed.

 Optional parameters `start` and/or `end` can be specified to return an excerpt of the play queue.
 The values refer to `id` of playlist